-If that is not enough, Apple quietly introduced a security bug in the Data Viewer feature of FileMaker Pro Advanced from version 10 right up to version 14.0.6 to encourage FileMaker developers to keep their solutions in-house or within organisations and not to sell them if they wish their intellectual property not to be stolen by other FileMaker developers.
-And more importantly, Apple was not willing to fix the Data Viewer problem for more than 8 years.
-When the bug was accidentally discovered, several FileMaker developers tried to inform Apple through its subsidiary company handling the product called FileMaker, Inc. over a period of more than 2 years.
+For example, Apple introduced (from FileMaker Pro 10 right up to FileMaker Pro 14) a security bug in the Data Viewer feature of FileMaker Pro Advanced to encourage FileMaker developers to keep their solutions in-house and not to sell them if they wish their intellectual property not to be stolen by other FileMaker developers and consumers alike.
+More remarkably, Apple was not willing to fix the Data Viewer problem for a long time even when notified by a number of FileMaker developers over a period of more than 4 years.
 And it is not because Apple is too busy to fix the problem.
 When other critical security bugs are discovered across other software products and is noticed with FileMaker Pro as having the same problem, Apple is very quick (within a week) to offer a bug fix.
 Not so for the Data Viewer security bug.

 Here are the essential things Apple, Inc. has done to get its way in controlling the contacts management market on a Mac:

-- Creating and leaving behind a major security bug in the FileMaker Pro Advanced product that would allow anyone else to reverse-engineer and eventually steal the intellectual property of developers' own database solutions and no amount of effort by developers to request that Apple fix the problem will work.
-This security bug has finally been fixed in FileMaker Pro 15.
+- Apple had been happy to introduce and leave behind for a rather long period of time a major security bug in the FileMaker Pro Advanced product that would allow anyone to reverse-engineer and eventually steal the intellectual property of developers' own database solutions, and no amount of effort by developers to request that Apple fix the problem would work.

-- Removing the Web Publishing feature of the cheaper FileMaker Pro standard product after version 12 that would allow consumers to access their personal database information via an iOS device and a web browser independent of Apple's own servers.
-Only the prohibitively more expensive FileMaker Server will provide this option and its new monthly subscription costs ensure the Server edition is only viable for medium to large companies.
-Thus, database developers are forced to create the solutions in-house within the companies or for personal use.
+- Apple has removed the Instant Web Publishing feature of the cheaper FileMaker Pro standard app after version 12 that would have allowed consumers to access their personal database information via an iOS device through a web browser independent of Apple's own servers.
+Only the prohibitively more expensive FileMaker Server will provide this option and its new monthly subscription and per user costs ensure the Server edition is only financially viable for medium to large companies.
+Thus, Apple has effectively forced FileMaker developers to consider selling their solutions directly to companies, or to create and use the solutions in-house.
+They are not meant to be sold to consumers.

-- Creating its own contacts management software to undercut the pricing of the cheapest independent third-party contacts management solutions from FileMaker developers.
-It is called Bento a range of ready-made database files (now offered for free but with no further development of the product) as a means of directly competing and undercutting the price of these contacts solutions from FileMaker Developers.
-Fortunately Apple has decided to abandon the product for whatever reason (perhaps to avoid being seen as anti-competitive with those FileMaker developers involved in providing contacts management solutions).
+- Apple created its own contacts and general information management apps and priced them to undercut the cheapest independent third-party contacts management solutions from FileMaker developers.
+It was called Bento — a range of ready-made database files (initially priced below the FileMaker third-party contacts solutions, and later offered for free but with no further development of the product) as a means of directly competing and undercutting the price of these contacts solutions from FileMaker Developers.
+Now that the free contacts.app in iOS and OS X is already sophisticated enough, why support Bento any further?
+Eventually Bento was dropped to avoid anyone seeing any anti-competitive behaviour.

 Application Specific Information: BUG IN LIBDISPATCH: flawed group/semaphore logic.